javascript-tutorial/en.javascript.info/5-network/03-fetch-progress/article.md

 }
 ```

-So, we read response chunks in the loop, while `await reader.read()` returns them.
-When it's done, no more data, so we're done.

 The result of `await reader.read()` call is an object with two properties:
 - **`done`** -- true when the reading is complete.
 - **`value`** -- a typed array of bytes: `Uint8Array`.

+We wait for more chunks in the loop, until `done` is `true`.

-To log progress, we just need for every `value` add its length to the counter.
+To log the progress, we just need for every `value` add its length to the counter.

 Here's the full code to get response and log the progress, more explanations follow: